MattCross01/Updated-Portfolio/README.md

 I have added more SCSS with newly added projects, resume & some skills.
 Github, LinkedIn & Resume have been updated as well.
 All contact information is displayed on the page if you must reach me.
+Unforunately, previous commits were lost after merging the files.
+The previous count was 23.

 ## License